Food & Agriculture

 Pesticides

-The word pesticide is an umbrella term for a category of chemicals that are formulated, produced and applied to harm a biological system.
-Pesticides are often further categorized by function, for instance, herbicides kill plants, insecticides kill or harm insects, fungicides kill fungus, and so on.
+The word “pesticide” is an umbrella term for a category of chemicals that are formulated, produced, and applied to harm a biological system.
+Pesticides are often further categorized by function.
+For instance, herbicides kill plants, insecticides kill or harm insects, fungicides kill fungi, and so on.

-Collectively pesticides have the potential to cause a very long list of health risks including cancer, birth defects and other birth outcomes, reproductive health risks, neurological problems, and many more.
+Collectively, pesticides have the potential to cause a very long list of health risks such as cancer, birth defects and other birth outcomes, reproductive health risks, neurological problems, and many more.
 It is, nevertheless, important for nurses to be specific when talking about pesticides and health risks because all pesticides do not cause all of the health risks.
-To be evidence-based, nurses must determine the pesticide of concern and the specific evidence for that pesticides.
+To remain evidence-based, nurses must determine the pesticide of concern and the specific evidence for that pesticide.
 The evidence in the literature is substantial and easily accessible.

 We can, and must, do better for our health and the health of the planet.